cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 type: measurement
 layout: measurement_technique
 measurement_technique_id: 2
-excerpt: This technique uses a handheld power meter to take one-time measurements of true RMS power draw (kW) at an electrical distribution system such as a panelboard, power panel or switchgear.
+excerpt: This technique uses a handheld power meter to take one-time measurements of various electrical properties at an the electrical distribution system such as a panelboard.
 thumbnail_image: "/images/measurement-technique/electrical-spot-measurement/2024_0410_electrical spot measurement MT_thumbnail.jpeg"
 related_systems:
   - Chilled Water Loop